I wrote this piece for the 3rd International Day of Protest Against ABA (Applied Behavioral Analysis) – August 31, 2020

 16) “Again, this phrase is INCREDIBLY condescending!”

-I have vague memories of being triggered by this phrase.
+I have a few vague memories of being triggered by this phrase.
 It implies that “I don’t care about the reason you’re doing something else right now, you need to do what I want you to do right this second.”

 It’s incredibly manipulative and I was able to pick up on that.